RarelyCharlie/rarelycharlie.github.io/_guide/harm.md

 This document is a rough draft version of an unofficial training guide for listeners about chats involving harm.
 It is not a self-help guide for members.

 In this draft version there are no page breaks.
 In the final version each section will be on a separate page.
 Readers will mostly have to answer a quiz correctly in order to move to the next page.

+# Part I
+General information for all listeners.

 # What this guide is for
 This guide provides information for listeners on chatting with members who talk about harm.